koleaby4/smart-choice/README.md

 ## Bugs

-All defects found during development and testing were captured and labeled with `Bug` label.
+All defects found during development and testing were captured and labelled with `Bug` label.

-In order to have a uniform structure and to make it easier to reprocude issues,<br>
+In order to have a uniform structure and to make it easier to reproduce issues,<br>
 bugs have been given the following format:
 1. steps to reproduce
 1. expected result